 When I got back from this meeting we had to move to another house and that is where the idea of the TRO came in.
 Instead of breaking down the scope every night and carrying it into the garage I built a wheeled platform that could be rolled out of the garage into the driveway.This was the early beginnings of the TRO!
 Though the definition of Observatory is a place where you observe, my postings about the wheeled platform was kicked out of the Cloudy Nights Observatory Forum.
 I was told that it did not meet the criteria of an “observatory.”
 Still it was my observatory so I was happy.

-A few months before we moved, I had upgraded the mount to a Celestron AS-GT GOTO mount.
+A few months before we moved out of town to a dark site, I had upgraded the mount to a Celestron AS-GT GOTO mount.
 It was supposed to be too light for a 6″ refractor but the mount handled it quite well.
 Another change was the acquisition of an SBIG ST-7E CCD camera.
 Arne Henden of the AAVSO had suggested that I contact a guy in Cloudcroft, NM since he did serious science with AAVSONet telescopes.
 After emailing him several times he said “Hey I got this ST-7 that I am using as a doorstop and if you come up I’ll give it to you.”
 My wife and I headed up there to visit soon after.
 Sure enough, he was using the case with the camera in it as a doorstop!
 All the pieces were in place to begin to do some serious observing.

 In July 2011 I received a call out of the clear blue sky from a guy in our area.
 He mentioned that he had an 8″ LX-200 GPS telescope and wanted to know if I would be interested.
 I asked how much and he told me that he did not want any money for it but that I could just have it along with a Meade DSI Pro camera and lots of accessories.
 After I recovered from that part of our conversation he dropped another bombshell!
 If I was interested he also had an unassembled Skyshed Personal Observatory Dome (POD) that I could have as well!
 Needless to say I jumped on this once in a lifetime opportunity, borrowed a trailer and picked up the scope and dome.
 Over labor day 2011 a friend of mine and I assembled the POD and the TRO was up and running!

 Recently I was fortunate to be able to buy a used SBIG ST-8E CCD camera.
 When this camera was new is sold for around 6,000 dollars.
 I got it for 225 plus shipping.
 It is a medium format 3 megapixel camera with a parallel port connection.
 It takes 67 seconds to upload one image.
-This is way faster than what it was on the old single core computer.
+This is way faster than what it was on my old single core computer.
 Still it is a very high quality, cooled, CCD camera.
-This type of camera makes doing high quality photometry relatively easy so it was upgraded with a CFW-8 wheel and filters and used on one of my two telescopes.
+This type of camera makes doing quality photometry relatively easy so it was upgraded with a CFW-8 wheel and filters and used on Temple 28.
 I have been using the ST-7E and ST-8E on a High Point AR102 refractor telescope while preparing to set up a more permanent observatory with some success.
 In fact the AR102 and ST-8E combine to give a wide field view of the night sky.

 Overall, I am getting to live out a lifelong dream!
 The Central Star of Planetary Nebula project that was started in 2010 to study the white dwarfs at the heart of Planetary nebula, continues as well as observing close over-contact binary stars.
 Below are some telescope reviews that have been submitted over the years featuring the TRO scopes.